 A Christian funeral is not a “celebration of life” as the world would see it.
 A Christian funeral is a liturgy that helps the deceased prepare to enter heaven.
 If it is a celebration of life, it is the celebration of the death and resurrection of Jesus Christ that gives us hope for our deceased brothers and sisters.

-A Christian funeral also honours the bodies of the deceased, who became temples of the Holy Spirit in Baptism and which will be raised from the grave when Jesus Christ comes again for
+A Christian funeral also honours the bodies of the deceased, who became temples of the Holy Spirit in Baptism and which will be raised from the grave when Jesus Christ comes again for judgement.

 The funeral of a Catholic should be celebrated in a church.
 Normally, a funeral Mass is